If you're interested in locating some music sirens, here's a basic guide.

 You can also see this design with the Taiyo Kumamoto and Marumitsu music siren.

 Now take a look at the design with Omuta Matsuya's music siren.
-It's much simpler, as it's... just a box.
+It's much simpler, as it's... well, it's just a box.
 This is the modern style you'll occasionally see, and this is how we also know that TOKIWA's music siren was indeed a replacement for their older unit.

 You might also notice some music sirens' dampers are missing ports on the top, it's unknown why this is.
-I'd say,.don't worry about it.
+I'd say don't worry about it.
 It probably relates to air pressure and siren pitch, and it's been there since the beginning on about half the models.
 (You can actually see this with the E and F2 dampers on Iga's music siren.)